 Liquid Level Sensors

 Commonly used in continuous and batch control process systems.
 Some indicate when liquid levels have reached a certain point such as magnetic and mechanical float switches, which is used to automatically control pump motors that regulate levels.
 Another type is the bubbler sensor, which contains no moving parts, making them suitable for measuring the level of sewage, drainage water, sludge, or water with suspended solids.

-Measure pressure, typically of gases or liquids.
+Pressure sensors measure pressure, typically of gases or liquids.
 Pressure is an expression of the force required to stop a fluid from expanding.
 A pressure sensor usually acts as a transducer; it generates a signal as a function of the pressure imposed.

 The three most common pressure sensor technologies are strain gauge, piezoresistive, and capacitive type sensors.
 These types of electronic pressure sensors generally use a force collector (such a diaphragm, piston, or bellows) to measure strain due to applied force over an area.